avik-pal/RayTracer.jl/README.md

 # The dimensions of the screen
 screen_size = (w = 400, h = 300)

 # The source of light.
-Currently we support presence of only one light source
-# but this will change shortly in the future where you wll be allowed to have
-# multiple sources of light.
+This can be replaced by a Vector of Light Sources
+# if needed.
 light = PointLight(Vec3(1.0f0), 20.0f0, Vec3(5.0f0, 5.0f0, -10.0f0))

 # Eye position is essentially the position of the camera.
 We infer the direction